 While CPD it is not mandatory for architects who are not licensed building services providers (under the Occupational Licensing Act with the Department of Justice), the Board believes all practicing architects need to maintain and develop their knowledge, skills and competence in today’s ever changing environment to provide a higher standard of service to consumers.

-As part of the renewal process for architects’ registration in December each year, architects will be required to provide a statutory declaration relating to CPD undertaken in the past twelve months.
-Licensed building services providers will be required to submit a list of the activities undertaken and referenced to the competencies.
-A pro forma CPD Report (word version) is available.
+As part of the renewal process for architects’ registration in December each year, all architects are required to provide a CPD Record Form undertaken in the past twelve months to the Board no later than 31 January 2019.
+A CPD Report (word version) is available.
 A list submitted to another Architects Board in Australia or the Department of Justice for renewal of registration/licensing in the last 7 months will be acceptable.
 This record should be keep for a period of 5 years.
 Random audits of the CPD will be undertaken.